SystemTron01/404Innovators/README.md

 ## 📌 Features

-- ✅ Load tasks and users from CSV files
+- ✅ **AI-Powered Task Assignment:** Utilizes OpenAI/Gemini to match tasks to the most suitable users based on skills and priorities.
-- ✅ AI-powered task assignment using OpenAI/Gemini
+- ✅ **FastAPI Backend:** Handles task and user data efficiently through REST API endpoints.
-- ✅ FastAPI backend with REST API endpoints
+- ✅ **React Frontend:** Provides an intuitive interface to display tasks and user allocations.
-- ✅ React frontend with task display and allocation
+- ✅ **CSV-Based Storage:** Uses simple CSV files to store task and user information, making it lightweight and Excel-compatible.
-- ✅ Simple CSV-based database (Excel-compatible)
+- ✅ **Scalability:** Designed to be easily extendable for databases and additional AI models.

 ---